Debt & Credit Help Paying Off Debt

 • You lose equity in your home

 A VA cash-out refinance loan replaces your current home loan with a new one.
 This loan can be used for primary residences, and you don’t need a current VA home loan to qualify.
+VA loans are specialized home loans available to veterans and current service members.
+They’re backed by the Department of Veterans Affairs but provided by private lenders.

-A cash-out refinance loan is a loan that allows you to cash out some of the equity you’ve accumulated in your home.
+A cash-out refinance loan lets you cash out some of the equity you have in your home.
 You borrow more than you owe on the mortgage and keep the difference in cash.
-Let’s say you have a home that’s worth $250,000, and you owe $175,000.
+Let’s say you have a house that’s worth $250,000, and you owe $175,000.
 You want to consolidate $20,000 in debt.
+You could take out a new, cash-out refinance mortgage for about $195,000.
+Your lender would pay off the $175,000 you owe and give you $20,000 after closing.

 Tip

-If you have VA debt that you're concerned about paying, contact the VA.
+If you have VA debt you're concerned about paying, contact the VA.
 There are options available, including VA loan compromises.

-2. Military Debt Consolidation Loans (MDCL)
+2. Military Debt Consolidation Loans (MDCLs)

 Pros